Why Ecommerce Privacy Policies Are Different

 Payment Information

-- Payment details (processed securely by payment providers like Stripe, PayPal, Paddle)
+- Payment details (processed securely by payment providers like Stripe, PayPal, Dodo)

 - Billing addresses and tax information